 A good photo will evoke emotion and incorporating story into your photos is a surefire way to make them more interesting.

-For example, if you take a photo of a woman smiling, your audience may not understand what’s making her smile.
-But if your photo hints at her puppy running around playfully in the park or her children having fun on the slide, it makes the photo more impactful and more memorable.
+For example, if you take a photo of a man smiling, your audience may not understand what’s making her smile.
+But if your photo hints at his puppy running around playfully in the park or his children having fun on the slide, it makes the photo more impactful and more memorable.